Guidance

 • coast and giant redwood

-If land managers continue growing non-native species on Plantations on Ancient Woodland Sites (PAWS), then crops that cast a lighter shade are strongly encouraged.
-For example moving from spruce to pine, which generally have more open canopies.
+If land managers continue growing non-native species on Plantations on Ancient Woodland Sites, crops that cast a lighter shade are strongly encouraged.
+For example, moving from spruce to pine, which generally have more open canopies.
 Dense regeneration of freely regenerating conifers that cast a heavy shade, such as western hemlock, should be prevented or controlled to avoid threatening ancient woodland components if they are currently present.

-Read the Tree Health Pilot case studies for the proactive management of spruce within the Ips typographus demarcated area, supported by the Tree Health Pilot.
+Read the Tree health pilot case studies to hear about the proactive management of spruce within the Ips typographus demarcated area.

 Contingency plan